Vincent-Maladiere/agents-lab/README.md

 ![header](doc/_static/agents_crew.png)

-Agents-lab is an exploratory project and a collection of examples, showcasing minimal yet efficient implementation of workflows and agentic systems.
+Agents-lab is an exploratory project and a collection of examples, showcasing minimal yet efficient implementations of workflows and agentic systems.

 All examples are self-contained in a single notebook, and don't require setting-up additional services beyond getting an API key from LLM providers.